flaf/miscellaneous/puppet/modules/puppetserver/README.md

 the puppet CA. We could imagine the CA which exports this file `$ssldir/ca/ca_crl.pem` and puppet-agents retrieve this file...
-Currently, if a "client" puppetserver P is revoked by its "autonomous" puppetserver, the clients of puppet P will always be able to do a puppet run (with a request to puppet P) without any error.
+Currently, if a "client" puppetserver P is revoked by its "autonomous" puppetserver, the clients of puppetserver P will always be able to do a puppet run (ie with a request to puppet P) without any error.

 * Create and use a specific account as owner of the puppet